w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 [delegated permission]: https://w3c.github.io/payment-request/#permissions-policy

-## 14. How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
+## 14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?

 This feature behaves identically regardless of Private Browsing or "incognito" mode.
 This is identical to [Web Authentication].

-## 15. Does this specification have a "Security Considerations" and "Privacy Considerations" section?
+## 15. Does this specification have both "Security Considerations" and "Privacy Considerations" sections?

 Yes.

-## 16. Does this specification allow downgrading default security characteristics?
+## 16. Do features in your specification enable origins to downgrade default security protections?

 This feature downgrades the Relying Party restriction of [Web Authentication] when a credential is exercised inside a payment context.
 The original